2 killed in Sirajganj road accidents

 Hatikumrul Highway Police Station Officer-in-Charge Md Abdul Wadud said Nargis died as a truck hit her while she was crossing the road in Jugnidah area around 10:30am.

-Meanwhile, another truck hit a CNG-run auto-rickshaw on the road around 11:00am.
+Meanwhile, another truck hit a CNG-run autorickshaw in front of Baghabari Gas Pump on the highway around 11:00am.

-Passenger of the auto-rickshaw, Arshed Pramanik, was declared dead at a hospital, OC Wadud said.
+Arshed Pramanik, a passenger of the autorickshaw, was declared dead at a hospital, OC Wadud said.

 Comments